Early Origins of the Weet family

 Early Notables of the Weet family (pre 1700)

-Another 124 words (9 lines of text) are included under the topic Early Weet Notables in all our PDF Extended History products and printed products wherever possible.
+One of the two had the house remodelled with a Georgian elevation of...
+Another 87 words (6 lines of text) are included under the topic Early Weet Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Weet family to the New World and Oceana